FROM 50 MM TO 28 MM

 It’s interesting when you think about it.
 In the 1950s and before that, people saw the world with what artists called a “normal” perspective.
 It resembled a 50 mm focal length composition on a full-frame 35 mm format camera.

 You see that perspective when you travel to European cities.
 The streets and buildings are narrow and complement that field of view.

-However, when you look at U.S. streets or even music album art from the 1960s, it’s often either a narrower telephoto or a wider 35mm frame that works best.
+However, when you look at U.S. streets or even music album art from the 1960s, it’s often portrayed using with either a narrower telephoto or a wider 35 mm frame.
 The Byrds first album cover was even shot with a fisheye lens.
 People were experimenting.
 Photographers were moving outside of the box.

 Now, when you make a pic with your cell phone camera, you are invariably using a 28 mm point of view.
 Today, even distorted self portraits are deemed “normal”.
 Our perspective on the world is constantly changing.

 More of my views on focal lengths here